harryreyesnieva/p8105_final_project/code/KidneyDataMS.md

 variability.
 The percentages of living and deceased donors have some variability as well.

-Now I will plot the number of kidney transolant centers by zipcode.
+Now I will plot the number of kidney transplant centers by zipcode.

 ``` r
 df_one_merge %>% ggplot(aes(zipcode)) + geom_histogram(bins = 50) +